 …

-The Default Link Mapping subfield is set to 1 if the TID-To-Link Mapping element represents the default TTLM.
-Otherwise, the subfield is set to 0.,
+(#22352) When the TID-To-Link Mapping element is transmitted in other frames than Beacon or Probe Response frame, the Default Link Mapping subfield is set to 1 if the TID-To-Link Mapping element represents the default TTLM.
+Otherwise, the subfield is set to 0.

+(#22352) When the TID-To-Link Mapping element is transmitted in a Beacon or Probe Response frame, the Default Link Mapping subfield behaves as follows:

+The Default Link Mapping subfield is set to 1 if the TID-To-Link Mapping element represents the default TID-to-link mapping.
+If this setting is used, the Link Mapping Of All TIDs field, the Link Mapping Of TID n field (with n=1, ..., 7) and the Link Mapping Presence Bitmap subfield are not present.

+The Default Link Mapping subfield is set to 0 if the TID-To-Link Mapping element represents a TID-to-link mapping where all TIDs are mapped to the same link set (where the link set is a subset of setup links).
+If this setting is used, the Link Mapping Of All TIDs field is present and the Link Mapping Of TID n fields (with n=1, ..., 7) are not present.
+If this setting is used, the Link Mapping Presence Bitmap subfield may be present with a predefined value (e.g., x80) to indicate the presence of Link Mapping Of All TIDs field.

 …

-The Link Mapping Size subfield is set to 1 if the length of the Link Mapping Of TID n field is 1 octet and is set to 0 if the length of the Link Mapping Of TID n field is 2 octets.
+(#22352) The Link Mapping Size subfield is set to 1 if the length of the Link Mapping Of All TIDs / Link Mapping Of TID 0 field and the length of the Link Mapping Of TID n field (with n=1, ..., 7) is 1 octet and is set to 0 if the length of the Link Mapping Of All TIDs / Link Mapping Of TID 0 field and the length of the Link Mapping Of TID n field (with n=1, ..., 7) is 2 octets.

-The Link Mapping Presence Bitmap subfield indicates which the Link Mapping Of TID n fields are present in the TID-To-Link Mapping element (i.e., the subfield identifies the TID(s) for which the mapping is provided in the element).
+(#22352) When the TID-To-Link Mapping element is transmitted in other frames than Beacon or Probe Response frame, the Link Mapping Presence Bitmap subfield indicates which the Link Mapping Of TID n fields (with n=0, …, 7) are present in the TID-To-Link Mapping element (i.e., the subfield identifies the TID(s) for which the mapping is provided in the element).
 A value of 1 in bit position n of the Link Mapping Presence Bitmap subfield indicates that the Link Mapping Of TID n field is present in the TID-To-Link Mapping element.
-Otherwise, the Link Mapping Of TID n field is not present in the TID-To-Link Mapping element. ,When the Default Link Mapping subfield is set to 1, this subfield is not present
+Otherwise, the Link Mapping Of TID n field is not present in the TID-To-Link Mapping element.

+(#22352) When the TID-To-Link Mapping element is transmitted in a Beacon or Probe Response frame, the Link Mapping Presence Bitmap subfield may be present with a predefined value (e.g., x80) to indicate the presence of the Link Mapping Of All TIDs field.

+(#22352)When the Default Link Mapping subfield is set to 1, the Link Mapping Presence Bitmap subfield is not present.

 ...